Track your nutrition and health goals

 | Roasted kabuli chana | ~364 kcal | ~19g |

-Like black chana, kabuli chana is also good for weight loss due to its protein and fiber content — but portion control matters, especially in preparations like chole.
+Kabuli chana is beneficial for heart health (magnesium and folate), blood sugar control (rich in soluble fiber), and bone strength.
+Like black chana, kabuli chana is also good for weight loss due to its protein and fiber content — but portion control matters, especially in chole preparations where cooking oil significantly increases calorie density.

 | Gur Chana Serving | Approximate Calories |